- Facebook is the world’s largest social media platform.

-Facebook is the world’s largest, and arguably most influential, social media platform, with more than 2.2 billion monthly active users as of March 18, 2018, including more than 210 million in the U.S. alone.
+Facebook (Nasdaq: FB) is the world’s largest, and arguably most influential, social media platform, with more than 2.2 billion monthly active users as of March 18, 2018, including more than 210 million in the U.S. alone.
 Whether you use Facebook to stay in touch with friends or to build a brand, it’s hard to deny its ubiquity and reach.
-The company went public in May 2012, and it continues to attract investors despite privacy concerns.
+The company went public in May 2012, and in 2018, it was continuing to attract investors despite privacy concerns.

 |What Facebook Is Worth|

 |Facebook’s Market Cap, 52-Week Range||$346.4B-$468B|